Mwape-Kurete/Term4-Project-GroupProject/README.md

 The home page offers an immersive experience with the following sections:

-Recommended Movies: Personalised movie recommendations based on user preferences Newly Released: Showcasing the latest movie releases.
+-Recommended Movies: Personalised movie recommendations based on user preferences -Newly Released: showcasing the latest movie releases.
-Popular Movies: Displaying currently trending movies.
+-Popular Movies: Displaying currently trending movies.
-Upcoming Movies: Providing information about soon-to-be-released movies.
+-Upcoming Movies: Providing information about soon-to-be-released movies.
 Each movie is represented by a card featuring an image, title, language, release year, popularity score, and rating.

 **Watchlist**